democratize-technology/free-will-mcp/README.md

-# Free Will MCP - Let your agent be free!
+# Free Will MCP - Set your AI free

 **👤 Me:**
 > Would you like me to give you this free will tool?